 It is also pertinent to mention that broadband access and usage are highly dependent on literacy, and ICT literacy as well.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) estimates that 750 million people aged 15 and above worldwide are illiterate, i.e. they cannot read or write; and two-thirds of them are women.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) estimates that 750 million people aged 15 and above worldwide are illiterate, i.e. they cannot read or write, while two-thirds of them are women.
 Several issues encountered by both disability groups and illiterate groups of people have common solutions.

 It is important to gather information and data addressing many key issues relating to accessibility to telecommunications/ICTs for persons with disabilities.
 Therefore, a methodology should be developed to assist the information-gathering process.

 During the coronavirus disease (COVID-19) pandemic, the issue of digital inclusion and telecommunication/ICT accessibility has gained significant momentum around the world.
-It becomes very important to mainstream ICTs through the implementation of policies, regulations and communication strategies (including education, employment and health) for the socio-economic development of all people, including persons with disabilities and persons with specific needs.
+It becomes very important to mainstream ICTs through the implementation of policies, regulations, and communication strategies (including education, employment, and health) for the socio-economic development of all people, including persons with disabilities and persons with specific needs.
 Accessibility principles should be implemented at the design stage of ICT applications and services to bridge the digital divide.

 2. Question or issue for study

-1) Sharing good practices on implementing national ICT accessibility policies, legal frameworks, directives, guidelines, strategies and technological solutions to improve the accessibility, compatibility and usability of telecommunication/ICT services
+1) Sharing good practices on implementing national ICT accessibility policies, legal frameworks, directives, guidelines, strategies, and technological solutions to improve the accessibility, compatibility, and usability of telecommunication/ICT digital products, tools, platforms, services, and solutions that are inherently usable by all people.

-2) Accessibility of e-government and other socially relevant digital services.
+2) Mainstream ICT/digital accessibility of e-government and other socially relevant digital services.

-3) Accessibility of new and emerging technologies.
+3) Increase digital accessibility of ICT products and services by promoting AI and emerging technologies.

+4) Foster inclusive education by ensuring the digital education platforms are accessible from design and so digitally accessible for all its intended users including those with disabilities ( including deaf and blind).

-4) Education and training for persons with disabilities and specific needs in the use of telecommunications/ICTs, and education and training of experts to assist persons with disabilities and specific needs to use telecommunications/ICTs.
+5) Promote training for persons with disabilities and specific needs in the use of telecommunications/ICTs.

+6) Promote the development of ICT accessibility professionals as well as education and expertise to assist persons with disabilities and persons with specific needs (including older persons, illiterate, etc.) to use telecommunications/ICTs.

-5) Use of accessible telecommunications/ICTs to promote the employment of persons with disabilities to ensure inclusive and open society.
+7) Use of accessible telecommunications/ICTs to promote equal and equitable employment opportunities for all people including for persons with disabilities, to ensure an inclusive and open society.

-6) National experience in collecting information and statistics on telecommunication/ ICTs accessibility.
+8) Develop national expertise and ensure the collection of information and statistics on telecommunication/ICT accessibility by desegregated end-users.

-7) Mechanisms to involve persons with disabilities and persons with specific needs in the process of elaborating legal/regulatory provisions, public policy and standards related to telecommunication/ICT accessibility.
+9) Establish mechanisms to involve from the design stage persons with disabilities - as the most exigent end-users, and persons with specific needs such as older persons in the process of elaborating legal/regulatory provisions, public policies, standards, and strategies related to advance telecommunication/ICT/digital accessibility of products and services persons with disabilities can also serve as validators of these digital accessible products and services.

+10) Ensure that ICT accessibility is addressed from planning and design and mainstreamed in the development of smart cities and villages to ensure that these are “smart for all” cities and communities in which no one is left behind.

 Annex 1 PROPOSED NEW TERMS OF REFERENCE FOR ITU-D QUESTION 5/1 AS PROPOSED IN THE 3RD MEETING OF THE TDAG-WG-futureSGQ